 Summary

-In 2019 and 2022 the Event Horizon Telescope released images of two supermassive black holes.
-Both looked exactly like physics predicted they would.
-That precision — agreement to within a few percent — is what makes them scientifically powerful.
-The ring is not merely beautiful; it is a quantitative measurement of a metric.
+In 2019 and 2022 the Event Horizon Telescope released images of two supermassive black-hole candidates.
+Both showed bright, asymmetric rings enclosing central brightness depressions of the scale expected for black holes.
+That agreement — at the level of a few percent in the measured ring diameter — is what makes them scientifically powerful.
+The ring is not merely beautiful; it tests a model for near-horizon emission and spacetime geometry.

 The more interesting question, the one I want to spend time on here, is: what would a wormhole look like?
-The answer is: radically different.
-Which means the images are also evidence — not just confirmation of a black hole, but a ruling out of certain alternatives at those locations.
+For particular traversable-wormhole metrics, radically different.
+The images are thus evidence against some alternatives, but not a geometry-independent ruling-out of every wormhole.

 The Images